tianxie648/CHS2010/README.md

 # CHS2010
-replication of Cunha, Heckman and Schennach (2010)
+Replication of Cunha, Heckman and Schennach (2010).